Self-Managed VPS vs Managed VPS: Which is Right for You?

 How is VPS different from shared and dedicated hosting?

-A VPS provides isolated resources within one physical server.
+A VPS provides isolated resources on a single physical server.
 It offers more control than shared hosting and costs less than dedicated hosting, making it a middle-ground option for performance and flexibility.

-Is managed VPS better than unmanaged for most websites?
+Is a managed VPS better than an unmanaged one for most websites?

 Learn more about Bluehost Editorial Guidelines